vishnunairjanardhan/democms/src/content/posts/sales-promotion.md

 <h2 id="What-is-a-Sales-Promotion?">What is a Sales Promotion?</h2>

 A sales promotion is a limited-time offer or deal designed to prompt immediate buying behavior, increase brand awareness, or encourage trial usage of products.
-Sales promotions help companies reach short-term sales goals, using tactics like discounts, flash sales, or loyalty programs.
+Sales promotion help companies reach short-term sales goals, using tactics like discounts, flash sales, or loyalty programs.
 These promotions provide incentives to influence the decision-making of existing customers and to draw in new buyers by creating an appealing offer.

 <!--
 <a href="https://www.99minds.io/register.html?#" target="_blanck"> <img class="w-full " src="/assets/blog/CTA-Referral1.webp"></a> -->